Dipl. Ing. Christoph Mann

 He is responsible for the university website and, together with a team of web editors and external service providers, implemented its complete relaunch in 2017.
 His responsibilities include the operation and further development of all website subsystems; in this context, he is also the main contact for the University of Music and Performing Arts Munich's more than 50 web editors.

-As part of the third-party funded project "Digital Music Education," he was significantly involved in the development of modern teaching methods for the "Music and Digitality" module and is currently responsible for its implementation at the HfM, which includes organizing workshops on current topics and the conception and production of a constantly growing collection of digital tutorials.
+At the Hybrid Music Lab, he oversees all projects and, in 2020, developed the digital equipment rental system, which enables and schedules the rental of several hundred different items to over 600 students.
+As part of the externally funded project “Digital Music Education,” he played a key role in developing modern teaching methods for the module “Music and Digitality” and is currently responsible for its implementation at the HfM (University of Music).
+This includes not only organizing workshops on current subject-related topics but also the conception and production of a constantly growing collection of digital tutorials.